kalekdev/uni/semester-1/lineare-algebra/notes.typ

 $
 and so on in higher dimensions...

-_Givens Rotation_ $G(phi) = R(-phi)$ - Simply a rotation by the angle $phi$ in the anti-clockwise direction
+_Given's Rotation_ $G(phi) = R(phi)$ - Simply a name for a rotation by the angle $phi$ on the plane spanned by two canonical unit vectors in the anti-clockwise direction

 Rotations which are not confined to a plane can be achieved through a series of plane rotations multiplied together, still resulting in an orthogonal matrix.
+Alternatively, this can be found using a change of basis matrix and calculating a Given's rotation in the new basis.

 ==== Reflection (Householder) Matrix
 The orthogonal Householder matrix $Q$ represents the reflection of space (a vector $bold(x)$ which does not lie on the plane) over an arbitrary plane with normal *unit* vector $bold(u)$: